top of page

 Motivated by curiosity and neuroscience, she has developed an understanding of the power of the mind and the human natural self-healing capacities and has integrated Eastern and Western wisdom to create a practice that is compassionate and deeply rooted in the client's wisdom while at the same time scientifically proven and informed.

-Ms. Contreras founded NYCounselingServices with this philosophy in mind and with the vision of offering clinicians and public the opportunity to move faster and effectively on the healing process.
+Ms. Contreras founded NYCounselingServices with this philosophy in mind and with the vision of offering clinicians and public the opportunity to move faster and more effectively on the healing process.

 long hair 2.jpeg